Key Information

 Management

-Sutton St James Playgroup is managed by a voluntary committee group mainly made up of parents.
+Sutton St James Pre-School is managed by a voluntary committee group mainly made up of parents.
 It meets at least once a term to discuss matters arising such as fundraising, fees, training and the way forward.

 The Playgroup is a registered charity.